|EU Student Contribution + Capitation: €3,138 See Fees and Costs for full details.

 Why Choose This Course

-- The BSc Government and Political Science offers a unique combination of politics, business and law
+- The BSc in Government and Political Science offers a unique combination of politics, business, and law.

-- Work placement has been an integral part of the degree since it started in 1999.
-This model has now been followed by many other degree courses in UCC.
+- Work placement has been an integral part of the degree since its establishment in 1999.
+This model has now been followed by many other degree courses at UCC.

-- The Department of Government attracts guest speakers from the world of politics including – over the past decade – John Hume, President Mary McAleese, Emily O’Reilly, John Bercow, David Norris, Ivana Bacik and Taoiseach Enda Kenny.
+- The Department of Government attracts guest speakers from the world of politics including – over the past decade – John Hume, President Mary McAleese, Emily O’Reilly, John Bercow, David Norris, Ivana Bacik, and former Taoiseach Enda Kenny.

 The degree is both intellectually stimulating and practically oriented.
-Strong emphasis is placed on practice as well as theory throughout the course.
+We place a strong emphasis on practice as well as theory throughout the course.